Forest Drive

 Church Place, Hadlow, Kent

-A fragrant dining space beneath a rose-covered cloister
+A fragrant dining space beneath a rose-covered colonnade

 Church Place, Hadlow, Kent